 Fresh cauliflower: Cut into small florets.
 I haven't tried making this recipe with frozen cauliflower, but I suspect that fresh is the way to go for the best flavor and texture.

 Dijon mustard: This traditional French mustard is creamier, thicker, and less vinegary than yellow mustard.

-Spices: Garlic powder and cayenne pepper.
+Spices: I use garlic powder and cayenne pepper.
 The cayenne adds a very subtle kick.
 The dish is not spicy.